IHTSDO/snomed-database-loader/NEO4J/Readme.md

 1. Requires python 2.7 or python 3.5 (or above)
     - NOTE: has been tested with python 2.7 and python 3.6
-    - Requires the py2neo python library to be installed
+    - Requires the py2neo python library v3.2.1 to be installed.
+This can be accomplished via:
+    `pip install py2neo==3.1.2`
 2. Requires the directory specified by `--output_dir` parameter to the snomed_g_graphdb_build_tools.py to be an empty directory.
     - Log files and CSV files are created there and we do not want to accidentally remove the files from a previous build.
 3. Requires a FULL format RF2 release of SNOMED CT, which includes historical SNOMED CT codes and full change history.